edegan-furb/rpa-self-heal-web-elements/README.md

 The project wraps Selenium with a lightweight "healing" engine that:

 - Stores every successful locator in `engine/memory.json` for future runs.
-- Falls back to AI-style fuzzy matching when all configured selectors fail.
+- Falls back to AI-style matching when all configured selectors fail.
 - Persists the new selector so the workflow becomes more resilient over time.
-- Optionally asks OpenAI for the most stable XPath before using the heuristic fuzzy scan.
+- Optionally asks OpenAI for the most stable XPath before using the heuristic scan.

 ## Project structure